sumit03guha/hello-tokio-async-rust/README.md

 11. **Transfer values** using single-use channels
 12. **Process sequences** of async values with streams
 13. **Bridge contexts** between async and synchronous code
+14. **Handle signals** for graceful shutdown and system interaction

 ### Common Patterns